Saturday, December 18, 2021

 It’s not yet Christmas … perhaps I’m getting ahead of myself … still, the season of Advent has long been preoccupied by considering and expressing our longings….

-My friend wrote, lamenting the taking down of 10 Commandments displays in public spaces — as if most, or even many, of us care the tiniest bit about keeping those commandments, personally or collectively.
+My friend lamented the taking down of 10 Commandments displays in public spaces — as if most, or even many, of us care the tiniest bit about keeping those commandments, personally or collectively.

 If we were talking about taking down public displays of The Sermon on the Mount, I might have to think a little harder.
-But there's no danger of that, because there are no public displays to take down.
+But there's no danger of that [because there *are* no public displays].

 Friday, December 17, 2021